Promissory note: History

 According to tradition, in 1325 a promissory note was signed in Milan.
-However, according to a travelogue of a visit to Prague in 960 by Ibrahim ibn Yaqub, small pieces of cloth were used as a means of trade, with these cloths having a set exchange rate versus silver.
 Around 1150 the Knights Templar issued promissory notes to pilgrims, pilgrims deposited their valuables with a local Templar preceptory before embarking, received a document indicating the value of their deposit, then used that document upon arrival in the Holy Land to retrieve their funds in an amount of treasure of equal value.

-Around 1348 in Gorlitz, Germany, the Jewish creditor Adasse owned a promissory note for 71 marks.
+Around 1348 in Görlitz, Germany, the Jewish creditor Adasse owned a promissory note for 71 marks.
 There is also evidence of promissory notes being issued in 1384 between Genoa and Barcelona, although the letters themselves are lost.
 The same happens for the ones issued in Valencia in 1371 by Bernat de Codinachs for Manuel d'Entença, a merchant from Huesca (then part of the Crown of Aragon), amounting a total of 100 florins.
 In all these cases, the promissory notes were used as a rudimentary system of paper money, for the amounts issued could not be easily transported in metal coins between the cities involved.
 Ginaldo Giovanni Battista Strozzi issued an early form of promissory note in Medina del Campo (Spain), against the city of Besançon in 1553.
 However, there exists notice of promissory notes being in used in Mediterranean commerce well before that date.

 In 2005, the Korean Ministry of Justice and a consortium of financial institutions announced the service of an electronic promissory note (eNote) service, after years of development, allowing entities to make promissory notes (notes payable) in business transactions digitally instead of on paper, for the first time in the world.